nashville-software-school/server-side-dotnet-curriculum/book-2-web-apis/chapters/deshawns-setup.md

 1. the React app is in a folder called `client`.
 Navigate to that directory and run `npm install`
 1. Start the API with the VS Code debugger.
 1. in the `client` directory, run `npm start` to start the React App.
+1. Explore the codebase to see what is there.
+Pay particular attention to `index.js`, `apiManager.js`, and `App.js`.
+Write down any questions you have so that you can ask a colleague or your instructors.

 ## Proxy Settings
 This project uses a different method for handling CORS.
 In `package.json` (for the client app), this property has been added: